 To discuss policies to support internationalisation

 To understand the mechanisms that influence business operating on an international scale.

 know in depth the mechanisms that are associated to international negotiation;

 to operate at an international level both within firms and on the development of policies to support the internationalization of business.

-1. Globalisation and the evolution of the international trade.
+1. Globalization and the evolution of international trade

 II.
 Theories of International Trade

 O2.
 Categorize operations and processes of the supply chain.